-There’s a big chance that the human element of the approval process cares very much on your profile completeness.
+There’s a big chance that the human element of the approval process cares very much about your profile completeness.

-Just see to it that you’re using a clear, legit picture of you.
+Just see to it that you’re using a clear, legit picture of yourself.
 Preferably, a good, smiling picture of you.

 They don’t hire generalists who are easy to spot i.e. profiles with titles like Marketer/Virtual Assistant/Web Developer/…

 If you want to stand out, show your expertise.